Oak Wilt is real and it is the most devastating tree disease in Central Texas and it doesn't show any signs of slowing down.

 What is Oak Wilt?
 Well, it isn't a virus or ball moss but rather a fungus (Ceratocystis fagacearum) that infects and grows in an oak tree.
 Simply, the fungus clogs the tree's vascular (or vein) system and the tree slowly wilts and dies without nutrition and water.
 Live oaks can die within one to three months (though about 10% survive with various degrees of damage).
 Red oaks and Spanish/Red hybrids usually do not survive the infection and can die within a month.

 There is not a 100% effective cure for Oak-Wilt.
 While some treatments have varying degrees of success, unfortunately many infected trees can die or never fully recover.
 Some infected trees survive on their own.
 There is no one authority on oak wilt and opinions are changing but we subscribe to many of Texas A&M Forest Services and International Society of Arboriculture recommendations.

-We have a member of the ISA on staff who has completed course work and adheres to industry standards.
-We also work closely with an ISA certified arborist and we are here to help.
+We have a member of the ISA on staff who has completed training and course work and adheres to industry standards.
+We also work with a knowledgeable arborist.

 Please see the link below for more Oak Wilt information.